Hyperbolic Hierarchical Knowledge Graph Embeddings for Link Prediction in Low Dimensions: Experiments and Analysis

-\centerline{where $y= $} For each triplet $(h, r, t)$, we replace head entity $h$ or tail entity $t$ with a candidate entity to construct the set of candidate triples $(?, r, t)$ or $(h, r, ?)$, and then rank them in descending order using the scoring function (Eq.~\ref{eq_score}).
+For each triplet $(h, r, t)$, we replace head entity $h$ or tail entity $t$ with a candidate entity to construct the set of candidate triples $(?, r, t)$ or $(h, r, ?)$, and then rank them in descending order using the scoring function (Eq.~\ref{eq_score}).
 We use the ``filtered" setting protocol~\cite{bordes2013translating}, and all true triples in KG are filtered out, because predicting the low rank of these triples should not be punished.
 We find the optimal hyperparameters based on the results of the validation set through grid search.
-We release the parameter settings and code \footnote{https://github.com/wjzheng96/HypHKGE} for re-productivity.
-All models are trained on a single NVIDIA Tesla P100 (16 GB).

 Moreover, we use two common evaluation metrics: mean reciprocal rank (MRR) and hits at K (H@K, K$\in{1, 3, 10}$).
 Higher MRR or higher Hits@10 means greater performance of the model.
-Baseline numbers in low dimensions (\ref{sec5.3}) and in high dimensions (\ref{sec5.5}), we directly refer to the results provided by AttH~\cite{Chami2020}.
-To ensure the fairness of experiments, for the YAGO3-10 dataset, we uniformly use negative sampling for all baselines and the results are calculated by using the source code provided by each model.